 At a Glance

-- Tasks: Support children and families through innovative social work practices.
+- Tasks: Support children and families through social work, focusing on family justice.

-- Company: Cafcass is dedicated to improving family justice for children across the UK.
+- Company: Cafcass is dedicated to improving children's experiences in the family court system.

 - Benefits: Enjoy flexible working, wellbeing support, and excellent corporate perks.

-- Why this job: Make a real impact on children's lives while working in a supportive environment.
+- Why this job: Join an innovative team making a real impact on children's lives.

 - Qualifications: Must have a relevant Social Work qualification and experience with children and families.